dib-lab/2021-paper-ibd/manuscript.md

 Random forests is a supervised learning classification model that estimates how predictive k-mers are of IBD subtype, and weights individual k-mers as more or less predictive using a metric called variable importance.
 To assess whether disease signatures generalize across study populations, we used a leave-one-study-out cross-validation approach where we built and optimized a classifier using five cohorts and validated on the sixth.
 We built each model six times, using a separate random seed each time, to hone in on cross-study and cross-model signal.
-Given the high-dimensional structure of this data set (e.g. many more k-mers than metagenomes), we first used variable selection to narrow the set of predictive k-mers in the training set [@janitza2018; @degenhardt2017].
+Given the high-dimensional structure of this data set (e.g. many more k-mers than metagenomes), we first used variable selection to narrow the set of predictive k-mers in the training set [@doi:10.1007/s11634-016-0276-4; @doi:10.1093/bib/bbx124].
-Variable selection reduced the number of k-mers used in each model by two orders of magnitude, from 7,376,151 to 29,264-41,701 (**Table @tbl:varselhashes)**).
+Variable selection reduced the number of k-mers used in each model by two orders of magnitude, from 7,376,151 to 29,264-41,701 (**Table @tbl:varselhashes**).
 <!-- @TR: RECALCULATE REDUCTION) -->
 Using this reduced set of k-mers, we then optimized each random forests classifier on the training set, producing 36 optimized models.
 We validated each model on the left-out study.
-The accuracy on the validation studies ranged from 49%-77% (**Figure @fig:acc**), outperforming a previously published model built on metagenomic data alone [@franzosa2019].
+The accuracy on the validation studies ranged from 49%-77% (**Figure @fig:acc**), outperforming a previously published model built on metagenomic data alone [@doi:10.1038/s41564-018-0306-4].

 <!-- TR UPDATE TO GENOME APPROACH -->